E. Juliana Pare-Blagoev, EdD

 Bachelor of Arts in Social Sciences and Public Policy

-2016 – present Assistant Professor, School of Education, Johns Hopkins University
+2016 – 2021 Assistant Professor, School of Education, Johns Hopkins University

 2015 – 2016 Visiting Assistant Professor, School of Education, Johns Hopkins University